AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 10.md

 ---
 # Schematisation
-This means to represent the subsoil: defining aquifers and aquitards and your top system ()
+This means to represent the subsoil: defining aquifers and aquitards and your top system (top boundary conditions, e.g. river, wells, etc.)

+We want to translate the geologic information into a conceptual model suitable for numerical modelling.
+This can be from maps, cross-sections, boreholes, etc.

+For aquifers, use arithmetic average, and for aquitards we use harmonic average.
+When it is very heterogeneous, we use the geometric average.

+For top systems, we have 2 boundary conditions:
+- Independent on calculated head (well)
+- Dependent on calculated head (recharge).
+Mostly for interaction with surface water (e.g. rivers and drains) and vegetation (Evapotranspiration)